 This way the inactive theme will be renamed.

 The second option from the drop-down, that appears when you click on the “More” option of the theme, is the “Duplicate” option.
 If you click on this, your inactive theme will be duplicated:

-After that, the duplicate of your inactive theme will appear in the “My Theme Library” section, as a newly added theme and you can activate it, if you wish:
+After that, the duplicate of your inactive theme will appear in the “My Theme Library” section, as a newly added theme and you can activate it if you wish:

-The third and last option in the drop-down, that appears if you access the “More” option of an inactive theme, is the “Delete” option.
+The third and last option in the drop-down, which appears if you access the “More” option of an inactive theme, is the “Delete” option.
 You can use this option to delete an inactive theme.
 To do this, click on the “Delete” option:

 A pop-up window will appear, asking you to confirm that you want to delete the respective inactive theme.
 If this is indeed what you want to do, then click on the “Delete theme” button from the pop-up and the theme will be deleted:

-Note: Keep in mind that the “Delete” option is only available for inactive themes.
+Note: keep in mind that the “Delete” option is only available for inactive themes.
 You cannot delete an active theme, since the Thrive Theme Builder is using it for your website.

 If you want to delete an active theme, you will first have to make it inactive by activating another theme instead.
 Then, once the theme will be inactivated, the “Delete” option will be available for it, and you can use it to delete the theme.